How Often Should You Water Palm Trees (A Complete Guide)

 • Stunted growth

-If you notice any of these signs, it’s important to take action right away.
+If you notice any of these signs, taking action immediately is important.

 Reducing the amount of water you give your palm plant will help to prevent further damage and encourage new growth.